themeum/kirki/docs/docs/arguments/capability.md

 ---
 layout: default
 title: capability
-published: false
+published: true
+mainMaxWidth: 50rem;
 ---

 The `capability` argument allows you to define the the capability that a user must have in order to access the control for a field.

 If left undefined it defaults to `edit_theme_options`.

-You can set the `capability in your config, as well as on individual fields.
+You can set the `capability` in your config, as well as on individual fields.

 Example: